-This parameter defines how fast the motor is accelerated up to the desired feed rate.
+This parameter defines how fast the motor is accelerated up to the desired speed.
 The value used in (par 18)100 in encoder steps/second/second.
 The highest acceleration is thus 3000000 steps per second per second.
-It must be greater than or equal to Parameter 19.
+It must be greater than or equal to Parameter 19, usually 2X.
+Lowering this value results in gentler acceleration.

-Parameter 19: maximum feed, range 0 to 10000 (0 to 999999x100)
+Parameter 19: maximum speed, range 0 to 10000 (0 to 999999x100)

-This parameter defines the maximum feed rate.
+This parameter defines the maximum speed (RPM of motor).
 The value used is (par 19)100 in encoder steps/second.
 The highest speed is therefore 1,000,000 steps per second.
 It must be less than or equal to Parameter 18.
 If this parameter exceeds Parameter 36, only the smaller number is used.
 See Parameter 36 also.
+The entered value = the desired value/parameter 20 if a gear ratio divider is used.
+Lowering this value results in reduced maximum speed (maximum motor RPM).